Clean JavaScript: How to Write Code That’s Easy to Read

 }

-These ES6 features make code more readable and reduce boilerplate.
+These ES6 features make your code cleaner and more expressive.

 javascript